gureedo/ed2kd/README.md

 #ed2kd

 eDonkey2000 server.
-Curreently server is not finished and unstable
+Currently server is not finished and unstable.

 ### Supported platforms
 - Windows